 Time Tomporaturo Dissolved Oxygen

 Date (NZST) Temperature (°C) Concentration (g/m3) Saturation (%)

-18 September 2012 0900 13.7 4.6 45

-13 December 2012 0715 22.3 8.3 98

-5 April 2013 0815 17.5 2.5 26

-10 June 2013 0915 9.5 3.6 32
+27 August 2013 0900 12.3 1.1 10

+19 November 2013 0815 20.8 3.5 40

+18 December 2013 0755 21.8 0.2 2

+4 March 2014 0815 17.1 3.9 41

+16 May 2014 20 June 2014 0830 0900 12.5 11.3 0.4 2.2 4 20

 The dissolved oxygen concentrations in oxidation pond systems vary both seasonally and during the day as a result of a combination of factors.
 The photosynthetic activity of the pond's biological flora together with fluctuations in influent waste loadings on the system are major influencing factors.
-A major influence in the Eltham system is the degree of mechanical aeration provided in the primary pond (required by the high industrial wastes loadings on the system).
-Minimum dissolved oxygen concentrations are generally recorded in the early hours of daylight, and therefore pond performance has been evaluated by standardising sampling times toward mid-morning for all regular inspection visits during the monitoring period.
+Another major influence in the Eltham system is the degree of mechanical aeration provided in the primary pond (required by the high industrial wastes loadings on the system).
+Minimum dissolved oxygen concentrations are generally recorded in the early hours of daylight, and therefore pond performance has been evaluated by standardising sampling times toward midmorning for all regular inspection visits during the monitoring period.

-Results in Table 1 indicated a moderate range of dissolved oxygen concentrations (between 26 and 98% saturation) in the surface layer of the primary pond near the outlet for the period when the aerators were operating mainly at full capacity.
-These levels were typical of the moderate levels generally recorded in this heavily loaded oxidation pond (i.e. supersaturation is seldom recorded).
-Mechanical aeration of the pond (by seven to eight aerators) maintained positive dissolved oxygen concentrations on each survey occasion with the lowest concentrations measured during late winter, early summer, and autumn periods.
+Results in Table 1 indicated a relatively narrow range of dissolved oxygen concentrations (between 2 and 41% saturation) in the surface layer of the primary pond near the outlet for the period when the aerators were operating mainly at full capacity.
+These levels were typical of the levels generally recorded in this heavily loaded oxidation pond (i.e. supersaturation is seldom recorded).
+Mechanical aeration of the pond (by seven to nine aerators) maintained positive dissolved oxygen concentrations on each survey occasion with the lowest concentrations measured during mid-summer and late autumn periods.
+Low concentrations (<1 g/m3) were indicative of these very high wastes loadings particularly in autumn when nine aerators were operating

 The South Taranaki District Council maintained manual onsite dissolved oxygen monitoring throughout the period for internal monitoring and operational purposes.
-They advised the TRC that breakdowns of one aerator late in November, 2012 and two aerators in January 2013, did not necessitate chemical dosing of the primary pond with sodium nitrate (which was on stand-by) as dissolved oxygen levels over subsequent days were satisfactorily maintained by the remaining six aerators and no objectionable odours were recorded.
-Mechanical re-aeration was restored to its normal operational level following the repair of the aerators.
-Two new diffuser aerators (Photo 2) were installed later in the period (replacing the brush aerators) and a third will be installed in August 2013.
-Perimeter brush aerators will be removed from the pond while the brush aerators toward the centre of the pond will be retained for emergency purposes (STDC, pers. comm., June 2013).
+They advised the TRC that aerator breakdowns in November, 2013 necessitated chemical dosing of the primary pond with sodium nitrate (which was on stand-by) as dissolved oxygen levels over this period were relatively low.
+Mechanical aeration was restored to its normal operational level following the repair of the aerators.